hardwario/pxt-microbit-hardwario/README.md

  * VOC-LP Tag
  * NFC Tag #

-// Items with "#" is in developement
+// Items with "#" are in developement

 Only large 3D-printed enclosures can be used for the micro:bit integration.
 The whole collection with the slot for the micro:bit connector from the top side can be prepared effortlessly.